 A round 723 wide-rimmed tile is pictured under the casserole, but this type of tile was no longer available by this time.
 It is not the same item as the utility lid mentioned in the text.

 Uncovered casseroles are open baking dishes.
 Up to the late 1920s they had been called pudding dishes.
 In 1932, 164 (8 oz) casseroles without their lids became open baking dishes (064).

 The widest range of pie plate sizes was available during the mid 1920s.
 The series debuted in 1921, in six sizes from 206 to 211.
 In 1924 a 205 was added, but by 1927 the 206 & 207 had disappeared.
 The 205 remained until 1938.

 Utility dishes came in two sizes: 231 & 232.
 Like most Pyrex baking pans of the time, they have no handles, just a thick rim.
 Nearly all casserole sizes had gained handles in 1926, but baking pans remained handle-free until the late 1930s.
 This includes: round cake pans, square cake pans, loaf pans, utility dishes.

 Cake pans can be round or square, but only one size was offered in each shape at this time.
-Two more sizes could be purchased in the 1920s: a round shallow 220, and a square 810.
+Two additional sizes could be purchased in the 1920s: a round shallow 220, and a square 810.

 An oblong biscuit pan (235) is wider and more shallow than a typical rectangular utility dish.
-During the 1920s a smaller 234 biscuit pan was produced.
+During the 1920s a smaller 234 biscuit pan was also produced.